paradigmxyz/reth/book/stages/README.md

 }
 ```

-To get a better idea of what is happening at each part of the pipeline, lets walk through what is going on under the hood within the `execute()` function at each stage, starting with `HeadersStage`.
+To get a better idea of what is happening at each part of the pipeline, lets walk through what is going on under the hood within the `execute()` function at each stage, starting with `HeaderStage`.

 <br>

-## HeadersStage
+## HeaderStage

 <!-- TODO: Cross-link to eth/65 chapter when it's written -->
-The `HeadersStage` is responsible for syncing the block headers, validating the header integrity and writing the headers to the database.
+The `HeaderStage` is responsible for syncing the block headers, validating the header integrity and writing the headers to the database.
 When the `execute()` function is called, the local head of the chain is updated to the most recent block height previously executed by the stage.
 At this point, the node status is also updated with that block's height, hash and total difficulty.
 These values are used during any new eth/65 handshakes.
 After updating the head, a stream is established with other peers in the network to sync the missing chain headers between the most recent state stored in the database and the chain tip.
-This stage relies on the stream to return the headers in descending order staring from the chain tip down to the latest block in the database.

-It is worth noting that only in the `HeadersStage` do we start at the chain tip and go backwards, all other stages start from the latest block in the database and work towards the chain tip.
-The reason for this is to avoid a [long-range attack](https://messari.io/report/long-range-attack).
-If you begin from the local chain head and download headers in ascending order of block height, you won't know if you're being subjected to a long-range attack until you reach the most recent blocks.
-Instead, the headers stage begins by getting the chain tip from the Consensus Layer, verifies it, and then walks back by parent hash.

-The stream that is established is handled by a struct that implements the `HeaderDownloader` trait.
+The `HeaderStage` contains a `downloader` attribute, which is a type that implements the `HeaderDownloader` trait.
+The `stream()` method from this trait is used to fetch headers from the network.

 [File: crates/primitives/src/header.rs](https://github.com/paradigmxyz/reth/blob/main/crates/interfaces/src/p2p/headers/downloader.rs#L33)
 ```rust